Skip navigation

 Collaborative Goals

-The majority of literature on wars and postwar societies understandably focuses on the horrific aspects of war, such as death, destruction, displacement, and trauma.
-Our working group--composed of four faculty members from Syracuse University, Cornell University, and the University of Rochester--aims to broaden this focus and turn our attention to "war ecologies."
-More specifically, we propose to think beyond "war itself" to pay attention to "forms of war that are often unrecognized as such--in everyday experiences, material effects, and affective resonances of violence that have penetrated and contaminated the environments and ecologies of places." (citation)
+The majority of literature on wars and postwar societies understandably focuses on the horrific aspects of warfare, such as death, destruction, and trauma.
+Our working group--composed of five faculty members from Syracuse University, Cornell University, the University of Rochester, and the Rochester Institute of Technology--aims to broaden this focus and turn our attention to war and post-war ecologies.
+We come together to examine "forms of war that are often unrecognized as such--in everyday experiences, material effects, and affective resonances of violence that have penetrated and contaminated the environments and ecologies of places." (citation)

-Our working group will zoom into complex (post)war ecologies in Rwanda, Kashmir, and Bosnia--places where we work--to examine war's ecological entanglements and reverberations.
-In order to do so, we will ask the following questions: What is the relationship between "war" and "nature"?
-How and in what way do experiences of war reverberate in injured, postwar landscapes?
-What can we learn about war and postwar societies by paying attention to various non-human others - species and infrastructures - that have long shaped experiences of "war" and "postwar"?
-And how are "ecology," "nature" and "infrastructure" emerging as new repositors of both "capture" (of bodies, life projects, energy, and futures) and political imagination (hope, desire, and citizenship)?
-We propose to examine these questions, and to think, read and write together--to collaborate--so that we can offer an overtly anthropological approach to vital entanglements and reverberations of wars and ecologies.
+Our working group comparatively and collaboratively explores post/war ecologies in Rwanda, Kashmir, Bosnia, Nigeria and Kuwait --places where we conduct research-- examining war's ecological entanglements and reverberations.
+We ask the following questions: How and in what way do experiences of war and post-war capitalism reverberate in injured, postwar landscapes?
+What can we learn about war and postwar societies by paying attention to various non-human others – species, geologies, and infrastructures - that reshape societies and landscapes?
+What do the war and post-war ecologies tell us about our connections across borders and continents?
+And how does ecology emerge as a new repository of both capture (of bodies, life projects, energy, labor, and futures) and political imagination (hope, desire, and citizenship)?
+We examine these questions, and think, read, and write together so that we can offer an anthropological approach to some of the most pressing questions of our time.

 Group Organizers